You are currently viewing Menopause: A Very Hot Topic

 (Chapter 6) Emotional Volleyball – For some of us our hormonal imbalances can affect us on an almost hourly basis.
 And if if you were emotionally volatile during your reproductive years, you will have more intense emotions during menopause.
 In this section Joanne discusses:

-1. Mood swings through the ages – Hold onto your feminist hat as you revisit the backward and sexist perspective of well meaning wise men on women’s issues.
+Hold onto your feminist hat as you revisit the backward and sexist perspective of well meaning wise men on women’s issues.
 And if you haven’t watched the movie “Hysteria” yet, now might be a good time.
 Entertaining and funny movie.

 2. Serotonin and a smile – Did you know that your serotonin levels are controlled by your estrogen and progesterone hormones?
 Your fluctuating estrogen and progesterone hormones begin rising like a rocket and falling like a rock, causing your moods to do the same.